 The first thing I did was setup my main base station, the Time Capsule, in WDS mode.
 I had already setup all the other parameters including the SSID, channel number, password, wireless security etc. The SSID and channel number must be the same for each base station for WDS to work.
 These settings are found in the Wireless and WDS tabs in the Apple AirPort Utility.

-Next, I setup the the AirPort Express (AX) base station as a remote base station.
-A remote base station connects wirelessly to the main station and retransmits the signal from the main base station for wireless clients that are too far from the main base station.
-I used the AirPort Utility to connect to the AX and set it up with the same network specific information (channel number, SSID etc) I used for the TC.
-I selected “Participate in a WDS network” from the drop down box in Wireless tab and from the WDS tab drop down I selected “WDS remote” to set the WDS Mode and checked the “Allow wireless clients” check box.
+Next, I set up the AirPort Express (AX) base station as a remote base station.
+A remote base station connects wirelessly to the main station and retransmits the signal from the central base station for wireless clients that are too far from the primary base station.
+I used the AirPort Utility to connect to the AX and set it up with the same network specific information (channel number, SSID etc.) I used for the TC.
+I selected “Participate in a WDS network” from the drop-down box in Wireless tab and the WDS tab drop down I selected “WDS remote” to set the WDS Mode and checked the “Allow wireless clients” checkbox.
 I entered the AirPort ID of the WDS Main base station and clicked update.

 After the AX base station rebooted I moved on to set up the AirPort Extreme Base (AE) station.
 Setup was similar to the AE.
 I used the AirPort Utility to set up the network parameters (SSID, channel number, etc) including information for the WDS Main.